 The process is usually simple: submit artwork, receive a proof, mark corrections, approve, then move into production.
 The schedule slows down when feedback is vague.
 "Make it better" is not actionable.
 "Make the patch 0.25 inches larger and move it up" is.

 The fastest approvals confirm the exact logo version, patch size, placement, construction, and wording shown on the proof.
 If the proof says 2.25 inches wide and centered above the cuff fold, approve or revise that exact setup.
-Small wording changes, size changes, or material changes usually require a fresh proof.
+Small wording changes, size changes, color changes, or material changes usually require a fresh proof.

 One to two revision rounds is normal when the source art is clean and the notes are specific.
 More than that usually means the file was not ready or the internal approval group keeps changing direction.
 Lock the brand version early to avoid that drag.